lucidworks/fusion-seed-app/README.md

 ~~~
 This will start an HTTP server on (localhost:8000)

-* Open a new terminal window and start the CORS proxy:
+Open a new terminal window and start the CORS proxy:
 ~~~
 corsproxy
 ~~~
 A proxy server is required because CORS is not enabled in Fusion by default.
 CORS is required in order to be able to do cross-domain scripting from a browser.
 You could work around this by using JSONP which Solr supports but, JSONP does not work with Basic Auth which Fusion requires.

 * Go to http://localhost:8000/app/#/search/*
+* To see an example of the Query Pipeline adding facets based on the category, click on ([Men's -> Blazers]http://localhost:8000/app/#/search/Men~Blazers?q=)